 Students will learn to step out of their comfort zone and communicate with people of different backgrounds to complete their assignments.
 They will build visual communication skills throughout the course and must use a creative approach to connect with their subjects.
 Students will also acquire creative skills as they learn to compose a photograph, understand the properties of color and light, create a visual story, and edit/produce a final creative product that will connect to their audience.

 Creativity and innovation involve risk-taking and the consideration of multiple strategies.
-By following rules of composition, framing, and lighting, students’ work will begin to take a professional form and will improve in aesthetic value.
+By following composition, framing, and lighting rules, students’ work will begin to take professional form and improve in aesthetic value.
 While students are encouraged to view online examples and follow assignment criteria and concepts laid out during class lectures, there will still be a need for some trial and error when shooting photo assignment work.
 Students should allow time to shoot multiple situations of each assignment to improve outcomes and to make the editing process more valuable.

 When documenting people in various situations, creative results will sometimes depend on your ability to communicate with your subject to connect with them, create a comfortable working relationship, and capture decisive moments.
-So it is important to take the time to communicate with your subject and shoot multiple situations.
+So, taking the time needed to communicate with your subject and shoot multiple situations is important.

 Through the iterative process, when students might re-conceive/revise/reshoot in response to feedback, here is the methodology used in CO 305 to learn and continue to improve skills and concept understanding:

-During class lectures, students will see examples of successful work photographed in prior classes.
+During class lectures, students will see examples of successful work shot in prior classes.
 A link on the syllabus will take you to assignment examples.
-And in many cases, we will workshop key concepts allowing you to receive immediate feedback on your work.
-After each workshop, we meet back in the class to answer follow-up questions on camera settings, color and lighting, framing, and assignment concept.
-Class workshops are provided for portraiture, depth-of-field, stop-action and panning, flash, color, environmental portrait, photo essay, and building an online portfolio.
-The workshops are held in the classroom, on the BU campus, or throughout Boston’s neighborhoods such as the North End, Chinatown, Fort Point Channel, and the Boston Common.
+In many cases, we will workshop key concepts, allowing you to receive immediate feedback on your work.
+After each workshop, we meet back in the class to answer follow-up questions on camera settings, color and lighting, framing, and assignment concepts.
+Class workshops are provided for portraiture, depth-of-field, stop-action and panning, flash, color, environmental portraits, photo essay, and online portfolio building.
+The workshops are held in the classroom, on the BU campus, or throughout Boston’s neighborhoods, such as the North End, Chinatown, Fort Point Channel, and the Boston Common.
 Students receive immediate feedback on their work during the workshops, and all workshops are preparation for assignment work.

 In addition, students will post the best assignment work to their online portfolio, due at the end of the semester.
-While the portfolio assignment is only worth 10 points, if you take the time to redo any assignments for your portfolio, students will see an improvement in their work, as well as an improvement in their final grade.
+While the portfolio assignment is only worth 10 points, if you take the time to redo any assignments for your portfolio, students will see an improvement in their work and final grade.

 Further, students are encouraged to text or send an email if they have any follow-up questions.